cromachina/psd-export/README.md

 - Blend modes that mostly work, but look slightly different when the layer below has transparency:
   - Linear Dodge (slightly transparent things end up too bright)
-  - Hard Mix (blending appears to be non-linear)

 - Blend modes that mostly work, but have very different results when the layer below has transparency (0 alpha in a group backdrop will show a darker color than it should, could be an issue with black backdrops):
   - Linear Light